MatejKucera/mysql-backuper/README.md

 ### ``config.json``

-In ``config.json``, define connections to all databases that are supposed to be backed up:
+In ``config.json``, define connections to all databases that are supposed to be backed up.

+The amount of connections it not limited.
 ```json
 [
     {